Red Velvet Beet Waffles

 Preserving the color

-It’s a bit sad that they didn’t turn out redder, especially seeing the vibrancy of the beet.
-I tried to cook them in various ways – cooking on low, cooking on high, and spreading the batter out over the waffle iron.
+It’s a bit sad that this beetroot waffle recipe doesn’t make bright red waffles, especially seeing those red beets.
+Recipe tests where I cooked them in various ways – cooking on low, cooking on high, and spreading the batter out over the waffle iron – never got me bright red waffles unless I used food coloring.

 Alas, more reddish velvet beet waffles than red velvet beet waffles, but it is what it is.
 You get browning and a similar loss of color when you make these kale waffles and purple sweet potato pancakes.